PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

+In most RTS games, clicking on a unit will display commands unique to that unit.

-I wanted to create a system that would allow units and buildings to define commands that would appear in the UI and would be easily configurable.
+I wanted to create a system that would allow me to define commands in a way that would be easily configurable.

-I want to be able to define common commands such as Move, Stop, Attack etc. Then allow units to decide which commands they have access to.

 ![[20240819212005.png]]

-## How to Set Up a New Command
+## How Adding a New Command Works
 ### Create a new command object

+Use the Create menu to create a new scriptable object and assign images for the button.

 ![[20240819213747.png]]